rusticstuff/simdutf8/BENCHMARKING.md

 * disable hyper-threading (not sure if needed, my test machine has no hyper threading)

 # Factors affecting performance
-* inlining plays a huge role of course
+* missed inlining plays a huge role of course
-* alignment seems to play some role
+* alignment plays a huge role
+* * up to 20% better performance on long inputs
+* * the added code causes a litte slowdown in compat on shorter inputs and unfortunately a large slowdown on pure ASCII for all input sizes (to be investigated)

 # Tuning criterion